EmielM/mux2/README.md

 - Dynamic routing can still use the sorted slice to prune a lot of the search space, especially for common use cases.
 - Unintuitively, it uses roughly half the memory as implementations that use radix tries.
 - There are no heap allocations per request, except those incurred by request.WithContext().
 That call alone incurs a 5x performance hit for dynamic routes, though.
 I don't see a way to prevent this while sticking to the `http.Handler` interface.
+- No dependencies.

 All in all, compared to the very fast [httprouter](https://github.com/julienschmidt/httprouter):
 - static routing performs similar
-- dynamic routing is roughly 5x slower (httprouter's has an own Handler type)
+- dynamic routing is roughly 5x slower (httprouter's has its own Handler type)
 - memory usage is around half
 - approximately 5x less code